Canon 1Ds Mark III vs Nikon D3S

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Nikon D3S?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds Mark III: